If you’re a tea lover, these cupcakes are for you. They are basically the edible version of a london fog latte. You’re welcome! 😁

 Make these cupcakes with regular flour, milk, butter and cream cheese

-Simply swap out the gluten-free flour mix for regular white flour, and swap out the vegan butter, milk and cream cheese for regular butter, milk and cream cheese.
+Simply swap out the gluten-free flour mix for regular all purpose flour, and swap out the vegan butter, milk and cream cheese for regular butter, milk and cream cheese.
 You can also use butter in the cupcake batter instead of coconut oil.
 No need to alter the amounts the recipe calls for, as these ingredients swap out 1-1.

 Pro tips for this recipe:

 Use room temperature eggs, butter and cream cheese

 Before you make your cupcakes and frosting, take your eggs, butter and cream cheese out of the fridge and put them on the counter a few hours before you start.
 This will make them easier to work with.

 This will also prevent your coconut oil from hardening up when it comes into contact with the eggs.

 For the cupcake batter, make sure you use fully melted coconut oil.
 If you don’t melt it, you won’t get the same consistency of batter or finished product.